BrocCodyNchz/browser-game/readme.txt

 Development Process

 The original concept was an interactive game guiding players through coding labs with three distinct choices: write original code, copy existing code, or use AI-generated code.
-However, the team, particularly Cody and the narrator, overcomplicated the initial codebase, leading to functionality issues.
+However, the team, particularly myself, Cody, overcomplicated the initial codebase, leading to functionality issues.
 After Ashley's suggestion to shift button generation from JavaScript to static HTML, the team resolved key blockers, improving the game's stability.

 Final Outcome